-- 5. Some example experiments are provided below: - Poking drain holes in one container and no drain holes in another. - Fitting a lid on one container and no lid on the other. - Putting more soil than organic trash in one container and less soil than organic trash in the other. - Placing soil and organic trash in one container and no soil and organic trash in the other. - Mixing the soil and organic trash daily (or every two or three days) in one container and not mixing the trash in the other. - Using one green beverage bottle and one clear one. - Placing soil from the garden in one container and sterilized potting soil in the other. - Using very wet material in one container and damp material in the other. - Using very dry material in one container and damp material in the other. - 6.
+- Soil from outside (this will contain the bacteria, fungi, etc. required for decomposition to occur). - Potting soil (this would have been sterilized by the manufacturer) - 2L pop bottles (pre-cut in various shapes if possible or provide cutting device) - Packing tape - Leaves and thin carrot or apple peels - Water - 5.
+Some example experiments are provided below: - Poking drain holes in one container and no drain holes in another. - Fitting a lid on one container and no lid on the other. - Putting more soil than organic trash in one container and less soil than organic trash in the other. - Placing soil and organic trash in one container and no soil and organic trash in the other. - Mixing the soil and organic trash daily (or every two or three days) in one container and not mixing the trash in the other. - Using one green beverage bottle and one clear one. - Placing soil from the garden in one container and sterilized potting soil in the other. - Using very wet material in one container and damp material in the other. - Using very dry material in one container and damp material in the other. - 6.
 Have groups share the problem or question that they will be investigating with the class.
-Duplication of experiments should be allowed for verification and inspiration.
+Duplication of experiments should be allowed for verification.

-- 7. Before they begin, ask students to generate a list of all the variables that must be held constant (control variables) in their particular experiment and all of the variables that can change (independent variable).
+- 7. Before they begin, ask students to generate a list of all the variables that must be held constant in their particular experiment.
 These should be verified by the teacher before the students begin. - 8.
-Observations should be made once a week for at least 3 weeks.
-Check out steps 8 and 9 of this bottle composting experiment for a sample observation chart! - 9.
+Observations should be made once a day for as long as possible/appropriate. - 9.
 Ask students to analyze and share their results with each other. - 10.
 After sharing results as a class, have students respond to the following reflection questions individually: - What factors seemed to affect the rate of decomposition? - What do you think the conditions are like in a landfill? - What things do you think would decompose well in a landfill? - What things do you think would not decompose well in a landfill? - What things do you think would decompose well in a compost bin? - What things do you think would not decompose well in a compost bin? - What implications do our findings have for how we deal with our waste?